Are you thinking about developing a mobile app for your business? You’re not the only one.

 Development costs can be high.
-If development and testing are lengthy procedures, this can raise a company’s overall costs substantially.
+If development and testing are lengthy procedures, this can raise your overall costs substantially.

-First introduced by Sun Microsystems back in 1995, Java is an object-oriented, open-source environment used widely in development for both Android and other operating systems.
-Java app development is easy to do, with code that looks much like C/C++.
+First introduced by Sun Microsystems back in 1995, Java is an object-oriented, open-source environment used widely in development for Android and other operating systems.
+Java app development is easy, with code that looks much like C/C++.
 Java Android apps have access to extensive libraries for everything from logging to unit testing, for example.
 The Android Studio integrated development environment (IDE) contains built-in Java source files.

-On the other hand, some Android mobile app development companies find Java’s repetitive syntax to be problematic.
+On the other hand, some Android mobile app development companies find Java’s repetitive syntax problematic.

-Unveiled by Google in 2017, Kotlin for Android requires developers to write less code than Java does, which accelerates development.
-Kotlin also eliminates some Java-specific issues such as NullPointerException.
+Unveiled by Google in 2017, Kotlin for Android requires developers to write less code than Java, accelerating development.
+Kotlin also eliminates some Java-specific issues, such as NullPointerException.
 And it offers access to all frameworks and libraries written in Java.

 However, the learning curve for Kotlin is rather steep, and Kotlin hasn’t yet built up nearly as much community support as Java.

-In 2014, Apple introduced Swift as an even easier and faster method for iOS development companies to use.
-Swift app development includes a feature called “Playgrounds” for helping iOS developers teach themselves to move from Objective C to Swift programming.
-Now gaining widespread adoption by iOS developers, Swift development can be used either in conjunction with Objective C or separately.
+In 2014, Apple introduced Swift iOS development as an even easier and faster method for iOS development.
+Swift app development includes a “Playgrounds” feature for helping iOS developers teach themselves to move from Objective C to Swift programming.
+Now gaining widespread adoption by iOS developers, Swift development can be used separately or in conjunction with Objective C.

 Ionic App Development

-The Ionic development environment lets you create hybrid iOS, Android, and web apps with the use of HTML and CSS.
+The Ionic development environment lets you create hybrid iOS, Android, and web apps using HTML and CSS.
 Ionic provides a library of mobile-optimized UI components, gestures, and tools.
 Apps are rendered using Web Views, a full-screen and full-powered web browser.
 Ionic can produce elegant mobile UIs, but rendering times can be slow on larger apps.

 React Native App Development

-Like ReactJS, React Native replaces the use of HTML and CSS for UI development with JSX, an XML markup language that compiles UI components into native platform-specific components.
+Like ReactJS, React Native replaces HTML and CSS for UI development with JSX, an XML markup language that compiles UI components into native platform-specific components.
 For example, a React Native text component will render natively on Android as a TextView, but on iOS as a UILabel.